-After following the steps on pages 30 - 31, you should be back at the All Forms management page.
-In the list, you will see the new form you just created.
+After following the steps on pages 23 - 25, you should be back at the All Forms management page.
 (It would say add new at the top.)

+To add fields to your forms, follow these steps.
 Fields are a variety of things and can range from the person's age, to their name, to any information that is required for the form.